 The diagram “Renewing Your Life in Christ” highlights two contrasting orientations for living: one leading to burnout and the other to ongoing spiritual renewal.
 It features four circles or aspects of human experience that need to be differentiated: job, ministry, good works, and life.

 In the burnout pattern we’re oriented on what we can do for ourselves and others and put our first priority on our job (probably not in principle, but in actuality), then our ministry and work, and last of all our life.
 We feel like, “My job is preventing me from carrying out my ministry.”
 Or, “My job is so demanding and stressful I have no time to enjoy my life.”
-Making our job the center of our life makes for a small, unfruitful, and unsatisfying life!
+Making our job the largest priority in our life shrinks our Life Circle to be small, unsatisfying, and unfruitful.

 To be spiritually renewed in God we need to focus on Him in worship and dependence, which means that we’ll put our highest priority on our personal life in Christ, then our work, ministry, and job.
 Happy is the servant whose good works, special ministry, and job flow out of a rich and meaningful life of enjoying God’s company, whether alone or with other people, whether working or resting.